What is a Tummy Tuck?

 There is no specific chronological age that determines when you should have a rejuvenative procedure; however, with a Tummy Tuck, your childbearing years should be behind you before you undergo the surgery.
 If you meet this requirement and are bothered by excess skin and/or fat, it is time to pick up the phone and call for a consultation.
 Likewise, there is only one person to have plastic surgery for: you and you alone.
 It should never be undertaken due to pressure from others.

 No matter how vigorously some people diet and exercise, there are certain areas that they can not effectively reshape.
 The goal of abdominoplasty is to recreate the aesthetically pleasing and toned tummy of one’s youth.
 Properly performed abominoplasty is one of the most satisfying operations in plastic surgery because immediately, you will look better dressed or undressed.
+The procedure is often performed along with other cosmetic surgeries during the comprehensive mommy makeover, helping women restore their pre-baby body.
 After your tummy tuck, you can wear the bikini that’s been hiding in your closet all these years!